High-Rad/algo_utils/README.md

 - `segmentation_features`: This module contains functions for extracting features from segmented data.
 - `segmentation_processing`: This module contains functions for processing segmented data.

-All the functions can be imported either through the relevant module or straight from the package name `algo_utils`.
+All the functions can be imported either through the relevant module or straight from the package name `algo_utils_highrad`.

 ## Getting Started